HOW TO APPLY FOR FUNDING: CALL FOR "LETTERS OF INTENT"

 Q: How much money are you committing to the Financial Stability Initiative?

 A: United Way of Hancock County is committing to making 5 million dollars available over the next 5 years for this initiative.
 This number can and may be adjusted based on results of these programs.
 This doesn’t mean 1 million a year for each year.
-This does gives us a solid goal to go after in our fundraising efforts.
+This does give us a solid goal to go after in our fundraising efforts.

 Multi-year grants are new to us.
 Although we have funded many individual programs for more than 60 years in a row, we have never granted a program for more than one year at a time.
 We are adopting this new approach because we know that change cannot happen overnight.